solita/solita.github.com/_posts/2022-03-07-running-clojure-on-constrained-memory.md

 My original motivation for exploring this topic comes from the desire to run a small side project without wasting too much money.
-At the moment, even free compute nodes are convenienty available from [fly.io](https://fly.io/docs/about/pricing/), but only for programs that can fit into a compute instance equipped with 256 megabytes of main memory.
+At the moment, even free compute nodes are conveniently available from [fly.io](https://fly.io/docs/about/pricing/), but only for programs that can fit into a compute instance equipped with 256 megabytes of main memory.
 I wanted to try Clojure for the project, but my initial